 - When using the CAEN Lab Software Environment (CLSE) for Windows in computer labs, files saved to the Desktop or Documents folders are automatically stored in your CAEN Home Directory.

 - These files can also be accessed directly via the N: network drive on all CLSE Windows computers.

 - Regular backup “snapshots” are taken to enable easily-accessible file recovery.

 Students and faculty instructors receive a CAEN Home Directory when they are granted full CAEN Access to support their use of the CAEN Lab Software Environment (CLSE).
 Files saved in CAEN Home Directories are available in the same location on all CAEN Lab and ITS Campus Computing Sites computers.
-The maximum quota for a student Home Directory is 50 GB, and cannot be increased.
+The maximum quota for a student Home Directory is 50 GB, and it cannot be increased.

 Note: Do not delete the windat.V2 or dotfiles folders in your Home Directory.
 These are the default locations where your Desktop and Documents folders are stored when using CLSE computers.

 How to Access your Home Directory

 For instructions on accessing the files stored in your CAEN Home Directory, refer to our knowledge base.